allenbakki/hydra/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+or the hydra app is deployed on netlify click here to view the website (https://hydraapp-reshmad-7e5b55.netlify.app/)

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.